abin0992/GHFollowers/README.md

 [![YourActionName Actions Status](https://github.com/abin0992/GHFollowers/workflows/CI/badge.svg)](https://github.com/abin0992/GHFollowers/actions) [![Build Status](https://travis-ci.com/abin0992/GHFollowers.svg?branch=CI-integration)](https://travis-ci.com/abin0992/GHFollowers)
 # GHFollowers
 GHFollowers is an iOS app that allows the user to search for github users.
+## MVVM-C architectire is used
+- Combine framework is used for binding between view and viewmodel.
+- Navigation is handled by using Coordinators
 ## Project developed with product oriented approach
 This Project only has the UI and business logic for this project.
 The network API calls and models are managed in a different apple framework project - [FeedEngine](https://github.com/abin0992/FeedEngine).
 This approach is primary step in app modularisation which helps for serperation of responsibilities.
 The advantages of this approach are
 - Its easy to make a seperate iPad app / watch app / macOS app since this framework can be integrated and many functions and business logic becomes readily available to use.